Framebuffer object: Architecture

 To use an FBO one simply creates an instance of it.
 Along with the FBO come several attachments.
 One can then attach these to a chosen receiver: either a texture, or a render buffer.

+An FBO can expose multiple color attachment points (GL_COLOR_ATTACHMENT0 and up), and applications normally check that the chosen set of attachments is framebuffer-complete before rendering to it.